kilianna/points-detector/help/README.md

 ![output_background](img/output_background.PNG)

-Dodatkowe opcje:
+Additional options:
-- **Scope** - wybieramy czy plugin ma wykonać operacje tylko na wybranym obrazie (**Current slice**), czy na wszystkich obrazach w stosie w aktywnym oknie (**All slices**);
+- **Scope**: choose whether the plugin should perform operations solely on the selected image (**Current slice**) or on all images in the stack in the active window (**All slices**).
-- **Input slices** - the option that allows you to choose whether the result will be a stack of processed images (**Omit**) or a stack where the resulting images are interleaved with the corresponding original images (**Include**) (a function useful e.g. when comparing the resulting and original images or creating masks)
+- **Input slices**: this feature provides the option to select between a stack of processed images (**Omit**) or a stack where the resulting images are interleaved with the corresponding original images (**Include**).
+It is beneficial, for instance, when comparing resulting and original images or when creating masks.
-- **Display range** - for the selected image (or stack), the display range can either remain unchanged (**Keep**) or be reset so that a pixel value of 0 corresponds to black (**Reset**).
-This transformation will change the absolute pixel values but retain their relative values.
-For example, if the basic display range is 1746.0 - 15951.0, where 1746.0 corresponds to the darkest pixel in the image (black), and 15951.0 corresponds to the brightest pixel (white), then after the transformation, the pixels will take values in the range 0 - 14205.0.
+- **Display range**: for the selected image (or stack), the display range can either remain unchanged (**Keep**) or be reset so that a pixel value of 0 corresponds to black (**Reset** ).
+This transformation will change the absolute pixel values ​​but retain their relative values.
+For example, if the basic display range is 1746.0 - 15951.0, where 1746.0 corresponds to the darkest pixel in the image (black), and 15951.0 corresponds to the brightest pixel (white), then after the transformation, the pixels will take values ​​in the range 0 - 14205.0.
 The value of each pixel in each of the images in the stack has been reduced by 1746.0, and now black pixels have a value of 0, while white pixels have a value of 14205.0.

 ## Manual mode